Juyong/Fast_RNRR/README.md

 ### Parameter choices
 1. The weight parameters of `regularization term` and `rotation term` can be set in `paras.alpha` and `paras.beta` in `main.cpp` respectively.
 You can increase them to make the model more maintain the original characteristics, and decrease them to make deformed model closer to the target model.
 2. If you need to reject correspondences with a large difference between distance or normal when looking for the closest point, you can set the `paras.distance_threshold`  and `paras.normal_threshold` in `main.cpp`.
+3. The radius parameter R of the deformation graph is set `R=5l`(`paras.uni_sample_radio = 5` in `main.cpp`) by default.
+If you want to reduce the number of graph nodes, increase this value, otherwise, reduce it.
+When  the vertices in the source model are not very uniform and the sampling radius is small, some graph nodes are not covered by any mesh vertices, and it will cause the error "Some points cannot be covered under the specified radius, please increase the radius".
+It can be solved by increasing the sampling radius(`paras.uni_sample_radio`).
+It is worth noting that the input source model must have no isolated points.

 ## Citation
 Please cite the following papers if it helps your research: